walles/moar/README.md

 TODO (bonus)
 ------------
+* Handle search hits to the right of the right screen edge.
+Searching forwards should move first right, then to the left edge and down.
+Searching backwards should move first left, then up and to the right edge (if needed for showing search hits).

 * Start at a certain line if run as "moar.rb file.txt:42"

 * Lazy load big / slow streams